solana-mobile/solana-mobile-doc-site/docs/react-native/mobile_nft_minter_tutorial.md

 The end to end procedure of minting a photo NFT roughly follows these steps:
 1. Select a photo and upload it to a storage provider.
-2. Upload a JSON object containing metadata that conforms to the [Metaplex Token Metadata Standard](https://docs.metaplex.com/programs/token-metadata/changelog/v1.0), to a storage provider.
+2. Upload a JSON object containing metadata that conforms to the [Metaplex NFT Standard](https://docs.metaplex.com/programs/token-metadata/token-standard#the-non-fungible-standard), to a storage provider.
 3. Submit a transaction to the network that creates your NFT on chain.

 ## Uploading to IPFS with NFT.storage